shuhei/shuhei.github.com/source/_posts/2019-10-13-generating-twitter-card-images.markdown

 <meta name="twitter:image" content="https://test.com/images/foo.png" />
 ```

 Uh, they look a bit too platform-specific. `twitter:card` and `twitter:site` are specific to Twitter, but what about `twitter:title`, `twitter:description` and `twitter:image`?
 Twitter's bots also pick up Open Graph metadata tags, which are also used by other platforms like Facebook.
+So, we can use the `og:` tags instead of `twitter:` tags.
 Be careful that the attribute name of Open Graph metadata is `property` instead of `name`!

 ```html
 <meta property="og:title" content="My Blog Post" />